caugner/firefox-releases/toolkit/components/telemetry/docs/collection/scalars.rst

 Historically we started to overload our histogram mechanism to also collect scalar data, such as flag values, counts, labels and others.
 The scalar measurement types are the suggested way to collect that kind of scalar data.
 The serialized scalar data is submitted with the :doc:`main pings <../data/main-ping>`.
+Adding scalars is supported in artifact builds and build faster workflows.

 .. important::